Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 glass of water, spoonful of powder, and some pills

-One study shows that for those who want to increase their muscle size and muscle strength, the ideal protein intake is 1.6 grams of protein per kilogram of body weight [5].
+Research from the British Journal of Sports Medicine indicates that to increase muscle size and strength, the ideal protein intake is 1.6 grams per kilogram of body weight [5].

 FAQs